TanguyAladenise/EMString/README.md

 @property (strong, nonatomic) UIColor *defaultColor;
 ```

-Finally what if you need your own markup?
+Secondly, what if you need your own markup?
 Well EMString make it simple once again.
 Use the convenient <code>EMStylingClass</code> object to create a custom class:

 ```objc